anugrahat/Par_GaMD-Ligand-binding-using-GaMD-WE-/README.md

 Ensure nstlim and ntpr in common_files/md.in are correctly specified.
 Submit the ParGaMD Simulation:

-Retrieve the cGaMD job ID: squeue -u <username>
+3.Retrieve the cGaMD job ID: squeue -u <username>
 Submit ParGaMD as a dependent job: bash
 Copy code